SpeedyWeather/SpeedyWeather.jl/docs/src/speedytransforms.md

 ## Batched Transforms

 SpeedyTransforms also supports batched transforms.
-With batched input data the `transform` will also be exectued over the whole batch.
-The transform is performed along the leading dimension, and all further dimensions are interpreted as batch dimensions.
+With batched input data the `transform` is performed along the leading dimension, and all further dimensions are interpreted as batch dimensions.
 Take for example

 ```@example speedytransforms
 alms = randn(LowerTriangularMatrix{Complex{Float32}}, 32, 32, 5)